miece/uefa-angular/README.md

-# F1-Feeder - A Demo Angular App
+# Soccer Scores - A Demo Angular App

 This app was built so I could learn how angular works, as well as using yeoman, grunt, and bower.